liudesheng9/md_tool/README.md

 - **format-newlines** – normalise paragraph spacing by duplicating isolated blank lines.
 - **translate-md** – translate Markdown paragraph-by-paragraph while preserving tables, equations, and code.
 - **pipeline** – execute any sequence of the above tools without writing intermediate results to disk.
+- **tool-adapter** – CLI helper that lets you pick Markdown inputs from a directory before running a pipeline.

 ### Pipeline highlights